wcparham1/CS424-525-Deep-learning/readme.txt

-this is the working directory for Lab_2 in CS424-525-Deep_Learning
+This is the directory for the cs 424 525 deep learning class!